Air Travel With a Pet

 One last bathroom break might be nice.
 If you've arrived early enough to walk the pooch, go down to the ground floor and into the parking area.
 Ask at the information desk where you can find some grassy spaces and trees for shade.

-After you board, confirm that your pet was loaded onto the airplane by asking a flight attendant.
+After you board, ask a flight attendant to confirm that your pet was loaded onto the airplane.
 If they look bewildered, ask a different flight attendant.

 Declare your pet on the customs card before arrival.